SBA 504 Loans

 Gather and submit business and personal federal income tax returns that have been signed in the previous three years.

-Each principle applicant needs to produce a personal resume.
+Each principal applicant needs to produce a personal resume.

 Have a written history of challenges the business has faced, why the SBA loan is needed, and how it can help.